overtonr/challenge-book-search/README.md

 	* Use an Apollo Provider so that the application can communicate with the Apollo Server.

 	* Application must be deployed to Heroku.

-### Deployment: 32%

-* Application deployed at live URL.

-* Application loads with no errors.

-* Application GitHub URL submitted.

-* GitHub repository contains application code.

-### Application Quality: 15%

-* User experience is intuitive and easy to navigate.

-* User interface style is clean and polished.

-* Application resembles the mock-up functionality provided in the challenge instructions.

-### Repository Quality: 13%

-* Repository has a unique name.

-* Repository follows best practices for file structure and naming conventions.

-* Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

-* Repository contains multiple descriptive commit messages.

-* Repository contains high-quality README file with description, screenshot, and link to the deployed application.

-## Review

-You are required to submit BOTH of the following for review:

-* The URL of the functional, deployed application.

-* The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.

----
-© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
-Confidential and Proprietary.
-All Rights Reserved.